-According to Robert Sutton, who wrote an article for Amit.org, schooling in ancient Israel was extremely important.
-In fact, the book of Deuteronomy instructs Jewish people to teach your children first.
-As education was so embedded in daily life in ancient Israel, it appears that people having to learn Hebrew was not an issue.
-It was part of a way of life in ancient Israel.
-Sutton goes on to write, that according to the Midrash, Jacob left Canaan, and immediately started to establish schools.
+Reading Hebrew text has always been a priority for Jewish parents when raising their children, going as far back as ancient Israel.
+Indeed, according to Robert Sutton, who wrote an article for Amit.org, schooling in ancient Israel was extremely important.
+In fact, the book of Deuteronomy instructs Jewish people to teach their children first.
+As education was so embedded in daily life in ancient Israel, it appears that people having to learn this language was not an issue.
+Instead, it was part of a way of life in ancient Israel.
+Sutton goes on to write that according to the Midrash, Jacob left Canaan and immediately started to establish schools.
 For centuries, Jews have been known as the ’People of the Book’.
 It is easy to see why.
-Jacob started schools in ancient Israel and Jewish schools are still around today.
+Jacob started schools in ancient Israel, and Jewish schools are still around today.

 Whether or not the children from ancient Israel whined about going to Hebrew classes is irrelevant.
 We can only deal with what is in front of us right now.
 Hebrew students today have so many excellent tools available to them to learn basic and advanced Hebrew.
 In the age of the internet, it is easy to find a course to suit your needs, and possibly those of your family, such as Easy Learn Hebrew.
 Some of the available tools include a Hebrew app suitable for both Apple and Android devices.
 These apps may include printable pdf workbooks; if this is important to you, make sure you find out.
 It may also include the alef bet chart and vocabulary for you to learn.
 If you want to learn writing, check if it includes both print and cursive writing.